Frequently Asked Questions

 Boaters that live aboard or owners of larger yachts with a full-time crew will use a wet/dry shop vac to manually remove all of the bilge water at regular intervals.
 This is a very labor-intensive and messy process.
 Ever try lifting a shop vac full of dirty water out of a rectangular hole in the floor, only to drip all over clean carpet on your way to pour it out overboard?
 Yes, we have heard of boaters using a sponge or a hand pump instead, but in the end that’s just as messy and time-consuming as using the shop vac.
 Why not automate this process?

 Oil, hydraulic fluid, and Diesel fuel mixed with bilge water will usually not cause any problems for the Arid Bilge System.
+These liquids will pass through the system without harming the system.

-Most boats have to maintain a placard, usually posted in the engine room, stating that it is illegal to discharge Hydrocarbons overboard and that it can result in a $10,000.00 fine, etc. The Arid Bilge by itself would pass these fluids overboard like most bilge pumps would as well.
+The Arid Bilge by itself would pass these fluids overboard like most bilge pumps would as well.
 If you are concerned about the amount you may be discharging, we offer three models of oily-water separators as add-on devices.
 These are designed to allow the bilge water to pass through while storing the oil and/or Diesel for manual removal and proper disposal.
 Most of our customers don’t have the need for this.

 All of it!
 Yes, you can have a dusty dry bilge on a boat equipped with an Arid Bilge System.
 The system will work automatically 24/7 until all of the water is gone.